INEC deploys 14 new RECs to states — Nigeria Today

 INEC deploys 14 new RECs to states

+The Independent National Electoral Commission (INEC), has approved the posting of 14 newly sworn-in Resident Electoral Commissioners (RECs) to states, according to a statement by its Secretary, Mrs. Augusta Ogakwu.
+The statement made available to the News Agency of Nigeria (NAN) on Friday in Abuja, showed that Prof. James Apam from Benue was posted to…

-The post INEC deploys 14 new RECs to states appeared first on Premium Times Nigeria.
+The post INEC deploys 14 new RECs to states appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share